 From the demographics we can see a significant overlap with the target audience of most online courses, which tends to be young, college educated males.
 These overlaps make sense given that both podcasts and online courses appeal to people who are committed to continued learning and are comfortable with new technology and ideas.

 That’s why edupreneurs and other expertise-based businesses should be engaging now with the podcasting audience: podcast listeners are perfectly primed to be receptive to online courses, and have the disposable income to pay for them.

 Keep in mind, too, that as we head further into the early majority stage, and then into the late majority stage, the demographics are bound to shift and expand.
 More and more people are likely to gravitate to podcasts as they become more widely appreciated and easier to consume.
 You’ll benefit from already having content and an audience as these newcomers arrive.

 Capitalize on podcasting’s popularity

-So, basically now is the time to start creating your own educational podcast because podcasting is on the early stages of going mainstream.
+So, basically now is the time to start creating your own educational podcast because podcasting is still in the early stages of going mainstream.

 As already noted, podcasts exploded in popularity when listening went mobile.
 Cell phones and tablets continue to dominate the market, with the majority of users listening on Apple devices.
 However there are about 3.75 billion Android users worldwide (compare to 1.25 Apple iOS users), and they’ve barely gotten started listening to podcasts.
 As Android manufacturers invest in podcast players and distribution networks, expect the number of listeners to soar.
 (And, Apple itself seems to finally be taking podcasts seriously, so expect more growth through its channels.)

 Third parties are also coming on board and changing the industry, noticeably Spotify.
 The popular music streaming app now distributes podcasts, after snapping up a couple of smaller distributors in 2019, with plans to buy out more.
 Spotify brings 286 million subscribers to the podcast market, and their user base is growing by about a third year-on-year.
 Amazon has also gotten into the game lately, buying podcast network Wondery as a way to compete against Spotify.